IBM/Ionic-MFP-App/README.md

 ### 2.2 Generate Cloudant API Key

- * In the Cloudant dashboard, under `myward` database, click on *Permissions* and then click on *Generate API Key* as shown in the snapshot below.
+ * In the Cloudant Dashboard, under `myward` database, click on *Permissions* and then click on *Generate API Key* as shown in the snapshot below.
  * Make a note of the Key and Password generated.
  * The newly added key would get listed under Cloudant users with default permission of *reader* only.
 Select the checkbox under *writer* next to the new key to give it write permission as well.